 On this variation of the Everest trek, you will start from Jiri.
 You will get to Jiri by bus from Kathmandu.
 This alternative route in the Solu region passes through Bhandar, Sete, Junbesi, Nunthala, Bhupsa, and Surke.
 Finally, it connects with the main EBC trail near Lukla at Chheplung.
 The hotels and lodges from Jiri to Phakding vary in size and services, but they all provide services for similar prices.
 It is a lot cheaper to pay for rooms, food and other services.
 They provide rooms for USD 1 to 2 and make money from serving food, which is also less expensive compared to the place above Lukla.
 You can get a hot shower, boiled water, charging devices for free or nominal fees compared to lodges in high altitudes.

-Accommodation, Food and Services in EBC trek from Salleri/Phapluh
+Accommodation, Food and Services in EBC trek from Salleri/Phaplu

-You can fly from Kathmandu to Phaplu or take a bus to Salleri and join the path from Jiri and head to Phakding.
-The Salleri to Everest Base Camp trek passes through Rigmo, Kharikhola, and Puiyan before merging with the trail at Chheplung near Phakding.
+You can fly / drive from Kathmandu to Phaplu or take a bus to Salleri and join the path from Jiri and head to Phakding.
+Phaplu to Everest Base Camp Trek passes through Kharikhola, Thamedanda and Puiyan before merging with the trail at Chheplung near Phakding.
 Similar to lodges in the path from Jiri, the lodges and tea houses are well equipped at a lower cost.
 The route is shorter than trekking from Jiri, and you will join with the main trail sooner.
 Since most trekkers start from Lukla, both of these trails are quieter and less crowded.